 When to Visit the Maui Olivine Pools

 If you have done any other research on the Olivine Pools you should have read how controversial this attraction is.
-Many people (mostly tourists without understanding of the waves or ocean) have lost their lives.
+Some people (mostly tourists without understanding of the waves or ocean) have lost their lives.
 Many more have been seriously injured.

 That being said, the best time to visit is in the summer – June-early September – when large surf is rare.
 Most Olivine Pool deaths occur during the winter time.
 This doesn’t mean that that there won’t be exceptions in the summer but this is a general rule of thumb.